What does daily value mean in car insurance?

 Does the daily value matter in case of damage?

 In case of damage, whether a payment follows depends on the coverage chosen in the car insurance.
 The WA car insurance only pays for damage caused by your liability.
-The WA + limited casco and all risk car insurance also cover certain damages to your own car.
+The WA + limited casco and all risk car insurance also offer coverage against certain damages to your own car.
 However, no more is paid out than the current market value of the car.
 This is the value of the car for which the vehicle could be sold just before the damage occurred.
 If the cost of repairs exceeds the car's current market value, it is referred to as a total loss.

 Do they sometimes pay out more than the daily value?